pretix/pretix-docs/docs/topics/customer-accounts.md

 #### Technical details for using pretix as an SSO provider

-pretix uses the [OpenID Connect Core 1.0](https://openid.net/specs/openid-connect-core-1_0.html) specification.
+pretix implements the [OpenID Connect Core 1.0](https://openid.net/specs/openid-connect-core-1_0.html) specification.
 A few optional parts that have no use within pretix are excluded.
 For example, encrypted tokens, offline access, refresh tokens, and passing request parameters as JWTs are not supported.

-pretix uses the provider metadata section from [OpenID Connect Discovery 1.0](https://openid.net/specs/openid-connect-discovery-1_0.html).
+pretix implements the provider metadata section from [OpenID Connect Discovery 1.0](https://openid.net/specs/openid-connect-discovery-1_0.html).
 You can find the endpoint relative to the issuer URI as described above, for example
 https://pretix.eu/demo/.well-known/openid-configuration.